SystemsApproach/tcpcc/aqm.rst

 recommended AQM algorithm, but instead, there is a list of requirements a good AQM algorithm should meet.
 Like TCP congestion control algorithms, every AQM algorithm has its advantages and disadvantages, and so we need a lot of them.
-There is one particular scenario, however, where the TCP congestion control algorithm and AQM algorithm are designed to work in concert: the datacenter.
-We return to this use case at the end of this section.